paperstiger/parallelmotionplanning/README.md

 On Dec 9, I already made a prrtstar work on some simple problems.
 However, the speedup is not as satisfactory as expected.
 I shifted my focus a little bit on ao-rrt and made a basic version work.

+On Dec 14, we wrote code to check if the tree is correct, i.e. a node's child's parent is the node itself, and the cost sum matches.
+Thank Yifan for writing those.